jczic/ESP32-MPY-Jama/README.md

 ---

 <a name="wifi"></a>
-# :cyclone: &nbsp;Wi-Fi in 2 clicks
+# :satellite: &nbsp;Wi-Fi in 2 clicks

 Quickly <b>connect</b> your device to available <b>Wi-Fi networks</b> and set up an <b>access point</b> with ease.<br />
 The <b>authentication options</b> and the <b>maximum number of clients</b> are adjustable.<br />